LahnoukiAicha/E-Diabetes-Mobile-App/README.md

 ## Features

 1.User Authentication: Secure login and registration features for patients and doctors.

 2.Health Record Management: Patients can access and manage their medical records, appointment histories, and health data.

 3.Appointment Scheduling: Easy scheduling of doctor appointments with real-time updates.

 4.Real-time Data Tracking: Monitor and track health metrics such as glucose levels and insulin doses.

 5.Secure Communication: Encrypted messaging system for patients to communicate with their healthcare providers.

 3.Notifications: Receive real-time notifications for appointment reminders and health tips.

 ## Technologies Used

-Java for Android: Primary programming language for application development.
+1.Java for Android: Primary programming language for application development.

-Firebase: Utilized for authentication, data storage, real-time database management, and cloud messaging.
+2.Firebase: Utilized for authentication, data storage, real-time database management, and cloud messaging.

 ## Installation
 To get started with the E-Diabetes Mobile App:

 # Clone the repository:

 1.git clone https://github.com/LahnoukiAicha/e-diabetes-mobile-app.git

 2.Open the project in Android Studio or your preferred IDE.

 3.Build the project and run it on an Android device or emulator.

 ## Contribution

 Contributions are welcome!
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.